Solar mounting equipment on a flat roof

 Yes.
 The roof underneath the panels will be completely watertight.
 The panels sit above your existing tiles / slates.

-For new-build houses, you will sometimes see solar panels integrated into the roof.
+In new-build houses, you may sometimes find solar panels integrated directly into the roof.
 Here the solar panels are flush with the surrounding tiles, and the panels make up part of the roof itself.
-That needs to be planned in as part of the design and build of the house.
+That needs to be planned as part of the design and build of the house.

 For retrofitting solar panels (i.e. adding to an existing house), your original roof remains the same with the solar panels sitting above your existing tiles / slates.

-• Roof Hook - The roof hooks are the anchor of the solar panel system.
-A roof hook is effectively a metal bar that slides up between the tiles / slates on your roof then attaches to the main structure of the roof.
+• Roof Hook — The roof hooks anchor the solar panel system.
+A roof hook is effectively a metal bar that slides up between the tiles / slates on your roof and attaches to the main structure of the roof.

 • Clamps — Clamps are the parts that secure the solar panels to the rail.